thewebkid/lit-gauge/README.md

 ```

 ## Run local
 Uses vite.
 Will run on node 16+ - but will complain about compatibility if you are stuck on node 16 like me.
 Ignore this.
+It's fine.
 ```bash
 git clone https://github.com/thewebkid/lit-gauge.git
 cd ./lit-gauge